Walgama123/credit-risk-classification/README.md

 ## Objective:
 The analysis seeks to determine how well various models can predict whether a loan applicant will default or not.
 Accurate predictions help in managing lending risks and preventing financial setbacks.

-## Data Context and Prediction Goal
+## Data Context and Prediction Goal:
 - Dataset:
 The dataset includes various financial features of loan applicants.
 The primary task is to classify applicants as either high-risk  (likely to default) or low risk (likely to repay successfully).
 Understanding these classifications helps in making better credit decisions.
 - Dataset Variables: